acdebarros/resippy/README.md

 --dish_type DISH_TYPE
 Dish type (e.g., pasta, salad, potatoes).
 --viewmenu
-View the menu (printed onto the console)
+View the menu (printed onto the console).
 --filter FILTER
 Filter you would like to use.
 Should be formatted as an SQL condition.
 --order ORDERBY